Eximee API

 Application configuration • read-only access to configuration.

-Event notifications from external domains • notifying the platform about events in external domains that support processes.
+Event notifications from external domains • notify the platform about events in external process-supporting domains.

 Integrations